bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:00:29

 It's called `TestNet Generator`.
-It's a project where you can launch your own Bitcoin testnet and then have as many Bitcoins, or fake Bitcoins, as you like to test with.
+It is a project where you can launch your own Bitcoin testnet and then have as many Bitcoins as you like, or fake Bitcoins, to test with.

 **Speaker 0:** 00:00:41